audeering/audformat/docs/data-format.rst

 The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV or PARQUET files, and the media files are usually stored in sub-folders.
+Media files are not restricted to a particular file type, but consist usually of audio, video, or text files.
 Each table column is linked to a scheme and/or to a rater.
-Each table row is linked to a media file, or a specific segment in a media file.
+Each table row is linked to a media file, or, if applicable, a specific segment in a media file.
 If no links to media files are given, the table is called miscellaneous table, or short **misc table**.